 The vertical mouse certainly looks very different but it doesn’t change anything about how a computer mouse functions.
 It’s all the same features but with a more comfortable design that could help alleviate carpal tunnel syndrome or other repetitive strain injuries from regular use of a mouse.

 Using a Bluetooth mouse for your computer has its advantages.
 The biggest one is that you don’t need to use up a USB port – meaning you get to keep an extra available on your machine.
 This comes in especially handy when dealing with several hard drives, USB drives, or even peripherals that require the port, like printers and cameras.
 There’s no need to worry about compatibility either – Bluetooth is compatible with most modern computers on the market.

 If your computer does not have enough USB ports, you might need a USB hub.
-If you only need the hub to use flash drives, you will not need a powered one, one like this will do:
+If you only need the hub to use flash drives, you will not need a powered one, one like the one below would be enough: